 Fingers should be as spread out as much as possible to widen the base for greater control.
 The index finger should be pointed forward.
 The body weight should be centered on the upper palm area where the base of the fingers are.
 This serves as your fulcrum.
 If you overbalance, you can push against the fingers to tip you back.
 If you underbalance, you can push against the palm-base to make the correction.
 30 secs.

 Shoulder and Arm Focus ()

-Handstand on the wall, so our backs are facing the wall.
-Straighten the arms.
-Rotate the arms out, elbow crease faces to the front - this opens up the shoulder.
-Focus on the shoulders and the arms.
+Handstand on the wall, so our backs are facing the wall, with fingers about a foot away from the wall (this gives more room for the shoulders to move).
+Straighten the arms and pull the shoulders back as you push the chest forward - this opens up the shoulders.
+Focus on the shoulders.
 30 secs.

 Head Focus ()

 Best to keep the head within your shoulders than to lift it up to look at the floor.
 The spine follows the curvature of the head.
 So if the head is pulled out, the spine follows and you end up in a banana shape.
 Best to tilt the head minimally and just look 'upwards' with the eyes to see the floor - your head is still in and your back remains straight.
 30 secs.